diku-dk/futhark/docs/c-api.rst

    sure to call :c:func:`futhark_context_sync` before using the value of ``out0``.

+Errors are indicated by a nonzero return value.
+On error, nothing is written to the *out*-parameters.

-The exact behaviour of the exit code depends on the backend.
-For the sequential C backend, errors will always be available when the entry point returns, and :c:func:`futhark_context_sync` will always return success.
+The precise semantics of the return value depends on the backend.
+For the sequential C backend, errors will always be available when the entry point returns, and :c:func:`futhark_context_sync` will always return zero.
 When using a GPU backend such as ``cuda`` or ``opencl``, the entry point may still be running asynchronous operations when it returns, in which case the entry point may return zero successfully, even though execution has already (or will) fail.
 These problems will be reported when :c:func:`futhark_context_sync` is called.
-When using GPU backends, be careful to check the return code of *both* the entry point itself, and :c:func:`futhark_context_sync`.
+Therefore, be careful to check the return code of *both* the entry point itself, and :c:func:`futhark_context_sync`.

 GPU
 ---